Lawsuit claims Tyson Foods managers bet money on employees getting COVID-19

 Isidro Fernandez, who died April 26, worked at Tyson's Waterloo facility.

-The suit claims Tyson managers enaged in "fraudulent misrepresentations, gross negligence and incorrigible, willful and wanton disregard for worker safety."
+The suit claims Tyson managers engaged in "fraudulent misrepresentations, gross negligence and incorrigible, willful and wanton disregard for worker safety."

-Defendants include Tyson Foods Chairman John Tyson, CEO Noel White, President Dean Banks, President Stephen Stouffer, Vice President Tom Brower, Manager Tom Hart, Safety Lead Bret Tapken and managers Cody Brustkern and John Casey.

 "Around this time, Defendant Tom Hart, the Plant Manager of the Waterloo facility, organized a cash buy-in, winner-take-all betting pool for supervisors and managers to wager how many employees would test positive for COVID-19," the lawsuit says.